DamonMohammadbagher/BEV3/README.md

  this code will useful for Windows Admins also All Blue Teamers too.

- this code still has some problem for loading Large Event log records like 400,000 records etc , time to loading is very slow (not fast) for these large records so i need to work on this for better performance , with new codes and i will update source codes soon for this fix this problem also i will add new security features to the source code too.
+ this code still has some problem for loading Large Event log records like 400,000 records etc , time to loading is very slow (not fast) for these large records so i need to work on this for better performance , with new codes and i will update source codes soon for fix this problem also i will add new security features to the source code too.

  ### BEV3 v3.0 , Filtering